opds-community/drafts/opds-progression-1.0.md

 A JSON Schema is available under version control at <https://github.com/opds-community/drafts/blob/master/schema/progression.schema.json>

-For the purpose of validating an OPDS Authentication Document, use the following URL: <https://drafts.opds.io/schema/progression.schema.json>
+For the purpose of validating an OPDS Progression Document, use the following URL: <https://drafts.opds.io/schema/progression.schema.json>